Introduction to Private Financing

 1. What’s your story?
 Any lender will need to know about your situation, your property, how much of your own money or equity you have in the property, and most importantly what needs to happen for you to pay them back at the end of the term.
 They also need to know your cash flow situation such that you can make the monthly payments and cover your other payment obligations.
 Based on your story, an experienced mortgage broker will know what lenders are likely most interested in your deal and the most competitive, and then help you access those lenders.

-2. In most private lending situations, a current appraisal report is required early in the process, as the property is the lender’s “security” for re-payment.
-However, anything that describes the property is useful at the outset, often an old MLS listing or old appraisal, and a current estimate of fair market value.
+2. Property Information - In most private lending situations, a current appraisal report is required early in the process, as the property is the lender’s “security” for re-payment.
+However, anything that describes the property is useful at the outset, often a current MLS listing or old MLS / appraisal, and a current estimate of fair market value.
 That’s how we get the ball rolling.

-6. The commitment to lend will have conditions of an approval, including a current property appraisal from an approved appraisal firm.
+6. Mortgage Approval -the commitment to lend will have conditions of an approval, including a current property appraisal from an approved appraisal firm.
 The borrower must satisfy the conditions before the loan can fund.

-7. Borrower meets with the lawyer and the mortgage funds as agreed.
+7. Funding - Borrower meets with the lawyer and the mortgage funds as agreed.

 If you are considering a private mortgage as a potential lending solution, please contact us for a full evaluation of your options.
 The results might surprise you.